If I chose to bring my fish indoors for the winter what should I do?

 Your first and foremost priority is to select a location that is climate controlled, safe from disturbances and large enough to facilitate a holding tank.
 Your basement or heated garage are a couple places you can consider.
 The container you choose to hold your fish should be made of a fish safe material and should be cleaned thoroughly before use.
 The size of this container will depend on the size and number of fish you need to relocate.
 Unless they are Sardines your fish will not do well when packed tightly into a tiny container.
 Purchasing a small pre-formed pond liner is a great idea for someone who has large Koi or an ample amount of fish that need a winter home.
 You will also want to purchase some Pond Netting to keep your fish from jumping out of their winter apartment and onto your garage floor.

-When the time comes, collect your fish using a Fist Net and transfer them to their new home using the same acclimation process you would undergo with new fish.
-If you are unsure of how to acclimate your fish click over to our Blog that explains the process in greater detail.
+When the time comes, collect your fish using a Fish Net and transfer them to their new home using the same acclimation process you would undergo with new fish.
+If you are unsure of how to acclimate your fish click over to our fish acclimation blog, which explains the process in greater detail.
 Do not feel the need to rush through the transporting process as your fish are safe and comfortable in their water garden for the time being.
 Take your time to make sure your fish are moving into a safe and comfortable environment so you and your fish can enjoy some indoor ponding this winter.

 Pond Talk: Do you bring your fish in for the winter?
 How do you provide an indoor home for them?